Mood stabilizer: Anticonvulsants

+Valproate

 Valproate is a first generation anticonvulsant agent.
 This drug is considered as the first line treatment for both acute mania and maintenance of bipolar disorder.
 It primarily acts by inhibiting GABA transaminase and increasing GABAergic activity, thereby decreasing neuronal excitability.
 It can also inactivate sodium and calcium channels.

 This drug can be very irritating to the stomach, especially when taken as a free acid.
 Requires regular hepatic panels and full blood count monitoring.
 Common side effects include sleepiness, nausea, and dry mouth.
 More serious side effects include liver dysfunction, pancreatitis, and polycystic ovary syndrome.
 Weight gain is possible.

 It is recommended that women of childbearing age should avoid using valproate due its teratogenic potential, including the increased risk of neural tube defects, even with folic acid supplementation.
+In the United Kingdom and European Union, valproate has been restricted for women and men under age 55 due to pregnancy and fertility concerns.